jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 in sitelen pona, you can also put the modifier inside or above the word it's modifying.

 #quote[󱥢󱦖󱤨 \
+󱥢󱦕󱤨 \
 ~ soweli lili]

-#quote[󱥢󱦕󱤨 \
-~ soweli lili]

-there's no particular rules to when you should write modifiers one way or another in sitelen pona, just write them the way that looks the best in the moment!
+there's no particular rules to when you should write modifiers one way or another in sitelen pona, just write them the way that looks the best to you!

 === note about modifying 󱤴 mi or 󱥞 sina
 keep in mind that if you modify #word[󱤴 mi] or #word[󱥞 sina], you need to use #word[󱤧 li] afterwards.

-#quote[󱤴󱤼󱤧󱥵 \
+#quote[󱤴󱥝󱤧󱥵 \
-mi mute li wawa \
+mi sin li wawa \
-~ we are strong]
+~ those of us who are new are confident]

-(remember - number rarely needs to be specified, so this could just be #word[󱤴󱥵 mi wawa] instead)

 === note about context
 toki pona is a very context-dependent language. one phrase can mean many different things in many different contexts.